 The scientific mission of NCCR Catalysis is to develop technologies permitting the defossilization of the chemical industry and zero-waste chemicals production.
 We approach this by designing catalytic processes for the efficient transformation of renewable feedstocks (e.g., carbon dioxide, water, nitrogen, and biomass) to energy carriers and building blocks, and their subsequent transformation to customized products.
 This is not an easy task, and none of the potential routes are commercially viable today.
 We will tackle this by implementing modern cross-disciplinary approaches exploiting advances in experimental and digital tools and building a framework for better decision-making by introducing general sustainability metrics, which are currently lacking.
 Our aims address multiple UN sustainable development goals from climate action to clean energy and from sustainable industrialization to quality education.

 The long-term commitment brought by large-scale initiatives like National Centres for Competence in Research is essential to bring together the necessary expertise for confronting catalytic process design challenges of this magnitude.
 Furthermore, the autonomy provided by having an independent project office is a unique feature for team building in the broad network of NCCR Catalysis, permitting unbiased decision-making and fair representation.
-Our current family includes 29 core members and around 140 researchers from both federal schools, 3 cantonal universities, 2 universities of applied science, and 1 private institution.
+Our current family includes 29 Core and 16 Associate PIs, and around 180 researchers from both federal schools, 5 cantonal universities, 2 universities of applied science, 3 research institutions and 1 private institution.

 Fostering holistic mindsets in research requires disciplinary diversity.
 NCCR Catalysis integrates nearly all branches of chemistry (organic, inorganic, physical, bio, and theoretical), chemical and process engineering, materials science, and computer science.
 We actively encourage open discussion and interdisciplinary collaborative projects, and provide cross-disciplinary training for young researchers.